tcltk/tcllib/embedded/md/tcllib/files/modules/struct/record.md

   - <a name='9'></a>__record delete__ *instance* *instanceName*

     Deletes *instance* with the name of *instanceName*\.
 It will return an error if the instance does not exist\.
+Note that this recursively deletes any nested instances as well\.

 # <a name='section2'></a>RECORD MEMBERS

 Record members can either be variables, or other records, However, the same record can not be nested witin itself \(circular\)\.
-To define a nested record, you need to specify the __record__ keyword, along the with name of the record, and the name of the instance of that nested record\.
+To define a nested record, you need to specify the __record__ keyword, along the with name of the record, and the name of the instance of that nested record \(within the container\)\.
 For example, it would look like this:

     # this is the nested record
     record define mynestedrecord {